gnosisguild/zodiac/README.md

 ### Zodiac compliant tools

-#### Accounts
+#### Avatars

-- **[Gnosis Safe](https://gnosis-safe.io):** The most trusted multisig solution for the Ethereum ecosystem, but also a powerful and extensible programmable account standard.
-The Gnosis Safe is the reference implementation of the [IExecutor.sol](contracts/core/IExecutor.sol) interface specified in this library.
+- **[Gnosis Safe](https://gnosis-safe.io):** The most trusted multisig solution for the Ethereum ecosystem, but also a powerful and extensible programmable avatar standard.
+The Gnosis Safe is the reference implementation of the [IAvatar.sol](contracts/core/IAvatar.sol) interface specified in this library.

 #### Modules

 - **[dao-module](https://github.com/gnosis/dao-module):** allows on-chain execution based on the outcome of events reported by Reality.eth.
 Used to build the SafeSnap module for [Snapshot](https://snapshot.org).
-- **[SafeBridge](https://github.com/gnosis/SafeBridge):** allows an address on one chain to control an executor on another chain, via an arbitrary message bridge.
+- **[SafeBridge](https://github.com/gnosis/SafeBridge):** allows an address on one chain to control an avatar on another chain, via an arbitrary message bridge.
-- **[SafeExit](https://github.com/gnosis/SafeExit):** allows users to redeem a designated token for a relative share of an accounts assets, similar to Moloch's infamous `rageQuit()` function.
+- **[SafeExit](https://github.com/gnosis/SafeExit):** allows users to redeem a designated token for a relative share of an avatars assets, similar to Moloch's infamous `rageQuit()` function.

 #### Modifiers

-- **[SafeDelay](https://github.com/gnosis/SafeDelay):** allows accounts to enforce a time delay between when a module initiates a transaction and when it will be executed by the account.
+- **[SafeDelay](https://github.com/gnosis/SafeDelay):** allows avatars to enforce a time delay between when a module initiates a transaction and when it will be executed by the avatar.

 #### Misc.